Subscription Integrations Data Handling Requirements

 When you migrate, follow these pieces of advice and talk to your provider about them:

-2. Migrate all subscriptions if you can, even the churned ones! – about half of our partners will do this for you.
-For the others, our team can manually import the data if they have access to it, so make sure to keep your old connection on Peel.
+1. Migrate all subscriptions if you can, even the churned ones! – about half of our partners will do this for you.

 6. Each provider can access their own data, so do not assume the transfer will be automatic.
 Peel has built custom integrations with no less than nine subscription providers because, despite much of the data now residing on Shopify, neither Peel nor the new provider will have automatic access to your old subscriptions.
 Take each step of the migration one by one and ensure all parties have been granted access to what they need.
 That includes Peel!

-7. Trust then verify but not with Shopify orders and tags.
-Migrations are tricky, and there are so many combinations of the issues listed here that can happen; remember, the support teams at Peel and at your service providers are there to help you.
-A lot of the burden of verification falls on our team to detect issues with little to no knowledge about your business or the past migrations it went through.
-Try to share as much as you can with, and avoid relying on Shopify orders and subscription tags as they tend to have a 5-10% error rate when compared to the number of active and churned subscriptions.
-It’s always better to download list of subscriptions from the source if you must and analyze them.
-We can facilitate your process and share these with you as spreadsheets.
+9. Trust then verify but not with Shopify orders and tags.
+Migrations are tricky, and there are so many combinations of the issues listed here that can happen.
+Avoid relying on Shopify orders and subscription tags as they tend to have a 5-10% error rate when compared to the number of active and churned subscriptions.
+It’s always better to download a list of subscriptions from the source if you must and analyze them.

 Why should I care? ❌